 Our attorneys practice both residential and commercial real estate law.
 For residential clients, we review the house’s history of transactions and title to ensure the safety of the sale.
 We also advise you about your mortgage options and can look over your contract of sale to ensure that it is fair.
 In Georgia, an attorney is required at closings.
 For commercial clients, we bring expertise on state laws, local zoning restrictions and other legal requirements that affect your transaction.
 Such contracts can be lengthy and complex and we will help clarify the details.

 Residential real estate

-While an attorney is not legally required at every real estate transaction, it is in the homeowner's best interest to have one review any home that you are buying or selling as to past ownership or contracts attached to the property.
+It is in the homeowner's best interest to have an attorney review any home that you are buying or selling as to past ownership or contracts attached to the property.
 A residential property is generally defined as one whose primary purpose is as a residence rather than a business.
 Such a residential property may be utilized as a home by the owner, rented out to another or passed between family members during an estate transaction.
 There are also regulations as to how such property may be used that are covered by zoning laws, for example.
 Our experienced attorneys will help you navigate the various options and regulations in the most effective way possible.

 commercial real estate